-These information can be downloaded in the most common file formats (EMBL, GenBank, Fasta, GFF, Tab delimited).
+This tool allows to retrieve data stored in PkGDB from a specific sequence.
+This information can be downloaded in the most common file formats (EMBL, GenBank, Fasta, GFF, tab delimited).
 Moreover, data on role categories used in MicroScope, and/or MicroCyc metabolic Pathway/Genome database (PGDBs) can be downloaded too.
+See below for a more precise presentation.